Wales Green Party: 2016

 In September 2015, Amelia Womack, Deputy Leader of GPEW, announced her intention to stand in the National Assembly elections for Wales Green Party.
 An ITV article titled "Green deputy leader wants to switch to Welsh politics" wrote of Newport-born Womack's intention to stand in the Welsh elections saying; "She's seeking the nomination for the Cardiff Central constituency and – more significantly – hoping to be top of the Wales Green Party's regional list for South Wales Central."
-Notably the article went on to say "Opinion polls have occasionally suggested that the Greens could gain a list seat in the Senedd".
+Notably, the article went on to say "Opinion polls have occasionally suggested that the Greens could gain a list seat in the Senedd".

-10 February 2016 Welsh Greens abandoned progressive alliance negotiations a few months before the Senedd elections.
+On 10 February 2016, Welsh Greens abandoned progressive alliance negotiations a few months before the Senedd elections.
 The manifesto included plans to scrap the M4 relief road, build 12,000 new homes a year and provide free childcare to every child in Wales.